nryrk/nryrk/README.md

-- 👋 Hi, I’m onur
-- 👀 I’m interested in (apple) software engineering in swift
+## Hi There!

-- 🌱 I’m currently enjoying the digital nomad lifestyle by working remotely and traveling through the world since 2019 💻 🌏
+my name is Onur, and I'm an iOS software engineer, nomad, indie maker, and minimalist.
+I am currently enjoying the digital nomad lifestyle by working remotely and traveling through the world since 2019 💻 🌏

-- 📫 You can reach me on Twitter https://twitter.com/nryrk
+Follow my [Twitter account](https://twitter.com/nryrk) where I tweet about building software in public 🐦